-Africa to back Infantino bid for Fifa re-electio
+Africa to back Infantino bid for Fifa re-election

 Last updated on .From the section Sport Africa

-African football will support Fifa president Gianni Infantino in his re-election bid next year, the Confederation of African Football (Caf) president Patrice Motsepe has said.
+African football will support Fifa president Gianni Infantino in his re-election bid next year, the Confederation of African Football president Patrice Motsepe has said.

 Caf officially endorsed the candidacy of Infantino at its general assembly in Tanzania on Wednesday, with Motsepe reiterating support from the confederation itself and also on behalf of member associations to "our brother based in Europe".